codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 <script src="https://gist.github.com/codenart/703df2b4520cffbf33469c7ecc025fc7.js">
 </script>

-By using function this way, a function can yield more than 1 value when it is invoked.
+By using function this way, the function `whisper` can yield more than 1 value when it is invoked.
 In many situations, this is more convenient than using a `return` statement.

 ## The concept of Scope